meitiv-et/paths/AERMOD/README.md

    script will produce `receptorConc.csv` with `"x","y","concentrat","paf"` columns.
 The concentrations are in micrograms per meter cubed.
 The last column (paf) is population attribitable asthma fraction which varies between 0 and 1.
+The source of the association between the average PM2.5 concentration and asthma can be found in a manuscript entitled [Traffic related air pollution and the burden of childhood asthma in the contiguous United States in 2000 and 2010](https://pubmed.ncbi.nlm.nih.gov/30954275/).
 5. Restore receptor IDs
    ```bash
    $ python3 restoreIDs.py